jgherruzo/NASpi/README.md

 # 1.- Introduction
 At home, my main device is and old Surface Pro 3 with 125gb.
-I have an old lantop, a gaming PC, my wife its lantop, some external hhd...information is very scattered.
+I have an old laptop, a gaming PC, my wife its laptop, some external hhd...information is very scattered.
 With the aim of centralize and make more accesible all our info, I would like to implement a NAS on my network.

 This project would try to evaluate different possibilities and go ahead with the final choose.